From there on, I shared the information with my husband and we made a conscious decision to avoid their use when raising our son.

 These ideas are gathered from a number of sources, including highly-respected positive parenting books, as well as parenting workshops.

 When they don’t want to go upstairs to bed, suggest you both “fly up like dragons to the secret lair” and start flapping your wings and breathing fire!
-(I use different versions of this one successfully all the time with my son).

-A great way of looking for needs is to picture Maslow’s Hierarchy of Needs and work your way from bottom to top to see if you think your child needs one of these things.
+A great way of looking for needs is to picture Maslow’s Hierarchy of Needs and mentally work your way from bottom to top to see if you think your child needs one of these things.

-The idea with the hierarchy is that kids need all of these things, but the needs at the bottom of the pyramid need to be met before the child begins to focus on needing things higher up.
+The idea with the hierarchy is that kids need all of these things, but the needs at the bottom of the pyramid have to be met before the child begins to focus on needing things higher up.